The nurses and hospice staff kept asking me if I wanted them to give Michelle a bath.

 To me, it was – and is, a memory that stays with me to this today.

-So heart felt and genuine, that is balances out the horror of an otherwise awful moment.
+So heart felt and genuine, that is balances out the horror of an otherwise unbearable moment.